 A broker gives you access to the markets for investing your money and growing your financial freedom.
-But that doesn’t mean you need to pay a broker high fees and commissions which cut into your earnings — especially in 2022 when leading discount stock brokers offer free trading.
+But that doesn’t mean you need to pay a broker high fees and commissions which cut into your earnings — especially in 2024 when leading discount brokers offer free trading.

 While platforms with free trading and no account minimums don’t always come with the full power of a traditional brokerage house, for those just starting to invest, a free broker is a perfect place to start trading.

 Public.com is an investing platform for all types of investors, and as its name suggests, Public.com provides users with a community of support and advice from various sources.